highbyte/dotnet-6502/benchmarks/Highbyte.DotNet6502.Benchmarks/RESULTS.md

-The rasterizer's per-column block drawing (precomputed 8-pixel arrays, XSCROLL, mode bits and `$D018` sampled once per line) is replaced by the chip's graphics sequencer followed pixel by pixel, as VICE models it: a two-stage data pipeline fed by each cycle's g-access, a shift register loaded at the XSCROLL pixel, the mode bits taking effect part way through a cycle, and the pixels recorded as colour codes that are resolved into the two layers when the line ends.
+The rasterizer's per-column block drawing (precomputed 8-pixel arrays, XSCROLL, mode bits and `$D018` sampled once per line) is replaced by the chip's graphics sequencer followed pixel by pixel, after the VIC-II article with VICE's timings as the reference: a two-stage data pipeline fed by each cycle's g-access, a shift register loaded at the XSCROLL pixel, the mode bits taking effect part way through a cycle, and the pixels recorded as colour codes that are resolved into the two layers when the line ends.
 The cost is per cycle rather than per column, so it is measured with the display off (the benchmark's own scenario,